gvwilson/thirdbit/src/fiction/leaderboard/index.md

 <p class="center">* * *</p>

-I spent the last day of March painting and thinking about assholes.
+I spent the last days of March painting, doing research, and thinking about assholes.
 Bench had invited me to try something called immersive gardening, but was neither surprised nor disappointed when I declined.
 "Don't do anything I would," she ordered sternly,